EducateUs Strategy

 Narrative Shift

-We are raising funds to launch a major research project in order to develop the boldest, most effective narratives to use in making our case to voters.
-We will partner with key local- and state-level stakeholders to explore and refine public narratives — strongly informed by the race-class narrative framework — that will efficiently neutralize and leverage opposition messaging, while being bold, positive and grounded enough to motivate millions of voters with our vision of comprehensive sex education as a direct path to a flourishing future for all.
-Included in this narrative project will be a deep investigation into the term “sex education” itself, and whether a broader, more expansive and evocative term might more accurately communicate everything included in a truly comprehensive K-12 “sex ed” curriculum.
+We are continually developing the boldest, most effective narratives to use in making our case to voters.
+We partner with key local- and state-level stakeholders to explore and refine public narratives — strongly informed by the race-class narrative framework — that efficiently neutralize and leverage opposition messaging, while being bold, positive and grounded enough to motivate millions of voters with our vision of universal school-based sex education as a direct path to a flourishing future for all.
+Check out our latest research report and communication guide here.

 Organize, organize, organize

-We work to support and strengthen the efforts of organizers, activists, legislators and candidates working to advance sex education policy and implementation in their own communities and states.
-Always in service to local movement leaders, we provide a range of data-driven technical, strategic and resource offerings, expanding their impact with tried-and-true tactics like lobbying legislators, direct mailings to voters, and targeted digital advertising, as well as creative newer approaches to organizing.
+We work to support and strengthen the efforts of organizers, advocates, legislators and candidates working to advance sex education policy and implementation in their own communities and states.
+Always in service to local movement leaders, we provide a range of data-driven technical, strategic and resource offerings, expanding your impact with tried-and-true tactics as well as creative newer approaches to organizing, like deep canvassing, relational organizing, and targeted digital ads.
+Want to get involved?
+Just use this form to let us know how.

 Impact Litigation